-It is currently our policy that members of the group manage their business so that they can expect to be able to meet their obligations as they fall due.
-Nothing in this statement should be taken to impose on us any obligation to notify you of any future change in policy.
+"It is currently our policy that members of the group manage their business so that they can expect to be able to meet their obligations as they fall due.
+Nothing in this statement should be taken to impose on us any obligation to notify you of any future change in policy or any obligation to ensure that our subsidiaries adhere to this policy in practice."

-Note the emphasis on being true at the time of writing ("currently") with no undertaking about maintenance22.
+Note the emphasis on being true at the time of writing ("currently") with no undertaking about maintenance21.
 The effect of the policy is internal to the receiver of the credit service.
 There is also no undertaking about enforcement or effectiveness of the policy and no undertaking to advise the bank if the policy changes (although it would be polite to do so in the unlikely event that it should change).